Marjorie Neuhoff Summer Science Research Communities

 Mary Collis ’27, a rising sophomore studying how quantum computational chemistry affects energy conservation, said that one of her biggest takeaways is, "It is okay not to know how to do things and not to let it defeat you.”
 Most of these students are also entering the computer science world, which means many are learning or applying their coding skills.
 Collis said that she has been teaching herself what she does not know.
 “It has shaped for me a new way of learning,” Collis said.
 “It has strengthened my research abilities, making me a more independent thinker.”

 Sam Pajak ’25 is studying bees and is buzzing with anticipation as this research is the prelude to her senior comprehensive.
-Right now, she is creating a neuro network to identify bee pollen samples that she has collected.
+Right now, she is creating a neural network to identify bee pollen samples that she has collected.
 “The easiest way to think about it is that I am training an algorithm,” Pajak said.
 She works 40 hours a week: 20 in the field at a botanical garden in Niles, Mich., and 20 in the lab at Saint Mary’s.
 What Pajak did not anticipate is that she’d be writing so much code.
 She has also done some self discovery: her scientific passion lies in the field, not so much the lab.
 “That’s where all the people and animals are,” she said.
 As Pajak enters her senior year, she has learned that her time at Saint Mary’s has led to impactful research for this current day and age.

 Dunlap states that when students opt-in to conduct research 40 hours per week for 10 weeks, they also have more time to experiment and more one-on-one mentoring opportunities with their advisors.
 At the end of the program, students will present their research at a future conference.